![]() |

 SIDI'S TROUBLING HISTORY OF MARRYING TOTAL STRANGERS

-Though as in many religion traditions and in many traditional cultures, 'arranged marriage' was indeed fully accepted as a practice which assured family support for couple, and usually involved some limited period of courtship so the couple could get to know each other first.
+Though, as in many religious traditions and in many traditional cultures, 'arranged marriage' was indeed fully accepted as a practice which assured family support for the couple, and usually involved some limited period of courtship so the couple could get to know each other first.

 Sidi's marriages were something different.
 Rarely were any parents or family present.
 There was seldom any advanced notice.
-It had a festive, carnival, game show feeling about it.
+It had a festive, carnival feeling about it.

-There was giddy speculation amongst the womenfolk about who Sidi might match with who.
+There was ongoing, giddy speculation amongst the womenfolk about who Sidi might match with whom.

 Or else, you realized later that the basis on which you had agreed to marry a total stranger was faulty.
-Held together by only you and your new partner's hope that Sidi had some 'advanced Spiritual Criteria' for you marriage.
+Held together by only you and your new partner's hope that Sidi had actually HAD some 'Advanced Spiritual Criteria' for you marriage.

 When in fact, given the high ratio of divorce amongst those marriages, the only conclusion which can be reached is that they were completely a coin toss.
 Random.